Behrouz-Babaki/graph_clustering/check/compare/README.md

 Description
 -----------
-The notebook `compare.ipynb` shows how to compare the results of the MIP solver and the brute-force algorithm on a instance.
+The notebook `compare.ipynb` shows how to compare the results of the MIP solver and the brute-force algorithm on an instance.
 You just need to call the `compare` function (imported from `comparsion_utils`).
 It will make the necessary format conversions, calls the two algorithms and compares the results.

 These are the arguments of the function `compare(graph, constraints, k, gamma)`:
 - `graph`: a list of tuples.
 Each tuple is an edge.
 The vertices can be string, integer, or any other object that supports equality test.